SAP/luigi/docs/authorization-configuration.md

 When Luigi fails to renew the token and then logs the user out, it adds the `?reason=tokenExpired` query parameter to the logout page redirect URL.
 Use this parameter to set a logout page.

-Notice - starting from version 3.0 Luigi doesn't support third-party cookies in any way.
+> **NOTE:** Starting from version 3.0 Luigi doesn't support third-party cookies in any way.

 ## OAuth2 Implicit Grant configuration